bminer/node-mysql-queues/README.md

 As of version 0.3.0, the behavior of `commit()` is:

- * If the queue is empty when `commit()` is called, then 'COMMIT' will be queued to be excuted immediately, and the Queue will be resumed.
+ * If the queue is empty when `commit()` is called, then 'COMMIT' will be queued to be excuted immediately.
+If this behavior is desired, and you are not sure if the queue will be empty, simply call `resume()` before calling `commit()`.
- * If the queue is not empty when `commit()` is called, then Queue will be resumed.
-Then, 'COMMIT' will be queued for execution.
+ * If the queue is not empty when `commit()` is called, then 'COMMIT' will be queued for execution when the queue is empty and all query callbacks have completed.

+Calling `commit()` also implicitly calls `resume()` on the Queue.

 You may only call `commit()` once.
 Once you call `commit()` on this Queue, you should discard it.
 To avoid calling `commit()` twice, you can check